Welcome to HSL's virtual tour. Please feel free to contact us if you have any questions.

-HSL offers a variety of services and access to resources both in the library, through the HSL Web site, and through the Libraries Catalog.
+HSL offers a variety of services and access to resources both in the library, through the HSL Web site, and through the Catalog.
 Our vast electronic resources collection offers thousands of e-journals, e-serials and databases linked from the web page.
-Affiliated users can also access the HUBNET information system.

 Interlibrary loan and document delivery services are offered through Delivery+.

-HSL continues to maintain an impressive collection in addition to our vast electronic resources.
-A few current print journals as well as books and media are available to browse on site, or patrons can visit our huge Annex where materials are stored off-site.
-Faculty may request articles and books delivered directly to their offices via Delivery+, and students may request pdf articles and books delivered to the UB library of their choice.
-Visitors must be members of the UB Alumni Association to have checkout privileges.
+HSL continues to maintain an impressive print collection in addition to our vast electronic resources.
+A few current print journals as well as books and media are available to browse on site, or patrons can request a book through Delivery+ from materials stored off-site in our Annex.
+Faculty may request articles and books delivered directly to their offices via Delivery+, and students may request pdf articles and books delivered to the UB library of their choice or their home address.

 Users interested in historical materials can browse the marvelous array of materials housed within the Robert L. Brown History of Medicine Collection (see Lower Level below).